nav9/duplicateFileFinder/README.md

 ![Alt text](images/folderChoice.png?raw=true "Choosing the folder")

 # Duplicate File Finder
 * This program finds duplicate files in a folder and its subfolders.
 Duplicates are moved to a separate folder.
 Files are not checked based on filenames.
 They are checked based on file size and chunks of binary data that the file is composed of.
+Unlike other programs that calculate the hashes of files (which can get very expensive for large files), this program starts with comparing small binary chunks, which also helps quickly eliminate files that don't match.
 * The program can be run in a second mode that searches for files of a specified name, and deletes them in the folder and subfolders of a specified directory.
 For example, it's useful in deleting multiple Thumbs.db files.
 The User is given a choice of whether the search should be case sensitive or not.
-* There is also a planned mode to find image duplicates based on similarity of pixels, even if the images are in different file formats.
+* There is also a planned mode to find image duplicates based on similarity of pixels, even if the images are in different file formats (the same image present as png and webp) or varied in size (Eg: the same image present as 640x480 and 1024x768).
 This is yet to be programmed fully.

 # To run the program